 Section E – Fire Prevention

-As we were discussing in Section D, Section E also focuses on fire.
-However, this time the angle is more preventive than reactive.
+As we discussed in Section D, Section E also focuses on fire.
+However, this time, the angle is more preventive than reactive.
 The Fire Prevention section deals with topics such as fire extinguishers and alarm systems and will help you consider the possibilities for compliance and job site safety.

 Section F – Tools And Equipment

 Tools, equipment, and vehicles of different types and purposes are used in almost every business.
-Whether it is your maintenance department, forklift driving shippers or receivers, or other folks at your company using tools, vehicles, or equipment, it is vital that safety comes first.
-Section F aims to aid you in this endeavor of maintaining smart and safe operations regarding tools, equipment, and company vehicle use, as well as vehicle inspections.
+Whether your maintenance department, forklift-driving shippers or receivers, or other folks at your company use tools, vehicles, or equipment, safety comes first.
+Section F aims to aid you in maintaining smart and safe operations regarding tools, equipment, and company vehicle use, as well as vehicle inspections.

 Section G – Lockout/Tagout

-Lockout/Tagout, or LOTO for short, is something that nearly every business, in nearly every industry, needs to be familiar with, if not already.
-LOTO is something that the OSHA pays attention to, being an essential part of injury prevention, and so should you by using the LOTO section of the OSHA Inspection Checklist.
+Lockout/Tagout, or LOTO for short, is something that nearly every business in nearly every industry needs to be familiar with, if not already.
+OSHA pays attention to LOTO, which is an essential part of injury prevention, and so should you, using the LOTO section of the OSHA Inspection Checklist.

 Section H – Confined Space And Working At Heights